Follow Our Step-By-Step Guide & Get Your First Dunk In Just Weeks

 Once you dunk a basketball you’ll probably want to dunk every chance you can to show off those vertical skills, but keep in mind a few things to avoid hurting yourself along the way.

-● Protect your knees and ankles.
 No matter your height it’s important to jump and land the right way.
 Stay under control and land properly.
 It’s not worth dunking if you’re going to get hurt when you land incorrectly and end your season.
+Learn how to strengthen your knees for basketball.

 You’ll get painfully close a hundred times before you finally get a clean dunk.
 You're first dunk may be a little on the ugly side and won’t be with the authority you pictured, but it will still be a dunk and it will be worth it in the end!